Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

       }

       ```
-   - Data ingestion: The event goes to a Kafka topic (e.g., `snap_views`), which gets periodically written to an Iceberg table (e.g., `snap_views_raw`) partitioned by date/hour
+   - *Data ingestion*: The event goes to a Kafka topic (e.g., `snap_views`), which gets periodically written to an Iceberg table (e.g., `snap_views_raw`) partitioned by date/hour
-   - Team-specific tables: Each team can define a Spark table with custom schema, filtering, dedup, transformation, etc. 👉 each row is a clean event `(snap_id, event_time, …)`
+   - *Team-specific tables*: Each team can define a Spark table with custom schema, filtering, dedup, transformation, etc. 👉 each row is a clean event `(snap_id, event_time, …)`
       ```sql
       CREATE VIEW spotlight_snap_view_data AS
       SELECT